Skip to main content

 Movement the Catalyst for Cellular Response

-Physical activity, particularly a combination of and cardiovascular exercise, is a potent modulator of hormonal health.
+Physical activity, particularly a combination of resistance training and cardiovascular exercise, is a potent modulator of hormonal health.
 Exercise improves insulin sensitivity, meaning your cells become more responsive to the metabolic signals that govern energy storage and use.
 This is profoundly important when undergoing therapies like TRT, as it helps the body utilize energy effectively and supports healthy body composition.

 Strength training specifically has been shown to support endogenous testosterone production and enhances the muscle-building effects of TRT.
 Movement also helps manage cortisol, the primary stress hormone, which, when chronically elevated, can disrupt the balance of the entire endocrine system.